Centre for Psychological Wellbeing and Neuroscience

-This new centre will draw together the recognised expertise of a number of researchers within the department.
+This centre draws together the recognised expertise of a number of researchers within the department.

-There will be a strong and particular focus on the existing research groups focused on cognitive neuroscience, occupational and health psychology, mindfulness-based interventions, and cognitive impairments associated with mental health problems.
-The Centre will benefit from a close and explicit partnership with City's local branch of Mind (the mental health charity).
+There is a strong and particular focus on the existing research groups focused on cognitive neuroscience, occupational and health psychology, mindfulness-based interventions, and cognitive impairments associated with mental health problems.
+The Centre benefits from a close and explicit partnership with City's local branch of Mind (the mental health charity), and an applied Psychology Training and Research Clinic.

 Academic experts teach on undergraduate, postgraduate and research degrees offered by the Psychology Department.
 Their teaching is informed by their research and the close links with external partners.